-Backyard birding involves meeting birds’ basic survival needs for food, water and shelter, and to many backyard birders, getting started with bird houses is the most intimidating step of creating a bird sanctuary.
-But if you’re intimidated by the prospect of becoming a bird landlord, never fear – in five easy steps, you can offer safe, comfortable, desirable residences for many different birds that would be happy to call your yard home for their feathered families.
+Backyard birding involves meeting birds’ basic survival needs for food, water, and shelter, and for many birders, getting started with birdhouses is the most intimidating step of creating a bird sanctuary.
+In five easy steps, however, you can offer safe, comfortable, desirable residences for many different birds that would be happy to call your yard home for their feathered families.

-5 Steps for Adding Bird Houses to Your Backyard
+5 Steps for Adding Birdhouses to Your Yard

 1. Learn Your Cavity-Nesting Birds